-OLD GUY is a comedy about ageism in media.
+OLD GUY is a comedy about ageism in the media.
 Check out the short-form series OLD GUY website: www.oldguycomedy.com – and watch/subscribe/share the show for free on youtube!
 (Also on IGTV, Facebook, Twitter, Vimeo!)

 SYNOPSIS: Harry — played by Roger Burton (Baskets, Fargo, Shameless, The Tonight Show) — is going back to acting later in life, after raising his family and retiring from his traditional job.
 The show looks at his relationships with his writer wife (played by his real-life spouse, novelist Gabrielle Burton) who tries to advise him on the value of the jobs he takes, and with his agent, Peri Gilpin (Frasier), who is more interested in her commission than in what types of roles he plays.
 In each episode, Harry is challenged by playing an undeveloped character type, which humorously highlights different stereotypes about old age.
-OLD GUY will provoke thought & conversation — and it’s a good laugh.
+OLD GUY provokes thought & conversation — and is a good laugh.

 Here’s why it matters: Ageism is damaging both to society at large, as well as to people individually.
 Ageist preconceptions not only limit opportunities for older people, but limit older people internally regarding what they anticipate and expect of aging.

-And it’s not just a problem that’s revealed itself recently.
 Ageism is systemically self-propagating because of media representation and the narrative about what being “old” is: